RoboCup-SSL/ssl-match-stats/README.md

 The database schema will automatically be installed with flyway.
 Data will be stored in a volume, so it is not lost when stopping docker-compose.
 To reset the database, run `docker-compose down`.

+### Protobuf

+To generate the sources from the `.proto` files, run the [generateProto.sh](./generateProto.sh) script.

+## Implementation Details

+This tool reads log files one by one with the `ssl-match-stats` command and creates a protobuf file based on [ssl_match_stats.proto](./proto/matchstats/ssl_match_stats.proto).
+This structure contains a `MatchStats` object per match (log file), which contains:

+ * Some meta data like name, duration, etc.
+ * A list of all game phases (which map roughly to referee commands)
+ * `TeamStats` for each team

+The incentive is that the `MatchStats` structure contains an improved representation of the referee messages for further processing.
+The match is split into game phases, where a new game phase is started for each new command (except the goal commands).
+Each game phase has meta data, entry and exit states and game events attached to it.
+`TeamStats` contain aggregated final counters and timers.

+With this improved representation, the data can be exported for further analysis.
+There is currently a CSV exporter which does some additional aggregation and outputs simple CSV files.
+As this type of output format is quite limited, there is also a database exporter which connects to a postgres DB.
+Data is added in a way that allows filtering and aggregation on database level.